montashirFahim/flutter_app/README.md

   - State management using Flutter Bloc
   - Dependency injection with GetIt
 - **Responsive Design**:
-  - UI adapts to various screen sizes with consistent layout
+  - UI adapts to various screen sizes with a consistent layout
 - **Mock Backend**:
   - Simulated API calls with in-memory data using mock repositories